 As we age, our skin loses subcutaneous fat and essential proteins - like collagen and elastin - which give structure to the face and make it look youthful, plump and bouncy.
 But, fortunately, there’s a treatment that can help with this.
 Welcome, dermal fillers.

 These anti-ageing injections can help restore a youthful look when the skin starts to age by smoothing out wrinkles, as well as helping to change the shape of - and add definition to - facial features.
-Dermal filler injections can also give volume to sunken areas (like the cheeks), fix under-eye bags and enhance areas like lips, jawlines, chins and temples.
+Dermal filler injections - often just referred to as fillers - can also give volume to sunken areas (like the cheeks), fix under-eye bags and enhance areas like lips, jawlines, chins and temples.
 They can even be used to reshape the nose, professionally called liquid rhinoplasty (check out our liquid rhinoplasty FAQs for more info!).

 How do fillers work?